-The Winter Warm bottoms are likely the best warm leggings for women.
+The Winter Warm bottoms are likely the best hiking leggings for women.
 As their name suggests, you can count on them to keep you warm on cold hikes.
 But it’s still a good idea to wear extra layers when you’re going winter hiking.

-The Winter Warm leggings have a fleece lining that helps retain your body heat.
+The Winter Warm hiking leggings have a fleece lining that helps retain your body heat.
 Thanks to the fleece, these women’s hiking tights also offer a higher level of weather-resistance.

 The smooth, flat locket seaming is a very nice touch.
 The wide waistband is very comfortable and the internal drawcord ensures it stays up throughout your hike.

 The Winter Warm bottoms aren’t as form-fitting as thinner models, but they still compress in all the right places.
 There’s also a men’s version of the Winter Warm hiking tights.

 - Best women’s hiking leggings for colder weather